-Please read the following guidance carefully on the application and allocation process for posts commencing in August 2024 and February 2025.
+Please read the following guidance carefully on the application and allocation process for posts commencing in August 2025 and February 2026.

-- Trainees can apply to undertake a maximum of 12 months (whole time equivalent) in SIA posts during their Stage 3 (ST6/7) years, as required by the curriculum. - Applications are open to ALL ST5+ trainees but you MUST have completed Stage 2 training and be ST6/7 (Stage 3) by the time of commencing the SIA post. - This is of particular relevance to LTFT trainees who should discuss their timelines with their TPDs to ensure that they apply for SIA posts commencing at the appropriate time. - Trainees can apply for a maximum of two SIAs: either two different specialties of 6 months duration each (whole time equivalent) or one specialty of 12 months duration (whole time equivalent). - Single specialty 12 month SIAs are available in Anaesthesia for Cardiac Surgery, Anaesthesia for Neurosurgery, Obstetric Anaesthesia and Paediatric Anaesthesia. - Trainees who wish to undertake 12 months of Cardiac or Obstetric Anaesthesia are strongly advised to apply for two 6 month SIAs in these specialties at two different sites, to give a diversity of experience. - Paediatric Anaesthesia 12 month SIA posts are only available at GOSH but trainees can also apply for two 6 month SIAs in Paediatric Anaesthesia at two different sites if they wish to. - 12 month SIAs in Anaesthesia for Neurosurgery are available as either all 12 months at Kings College Hospital or a combination of 6 months at St George's Hospital & 6 months at NHNN, Queen Square. - Trainees must complete and submit an online application form to apply for the SIA posts. - If applying for TWO 6 month SIAs, you will need to state which is your 1st and 2nd preference. - If applying for only ONE SIA, you can still apply for two different SIAs (indicating which is your 1st and 2nd preference) in order to maximise your chances of success. - For each SIA, you can then rank your preference for the sites at which the SIA is offered and omit those you do not want to be considered for. - The link to the online application form will be emailed to all ST5+ trainees in August 2023. - Applications will be assessed and scored on two components: - A supporting personal statement for each SIA applied for, demonstrating why the trainee wishes to do that particular SIA and their commitment to that specialty (maximum of 200 words / maximum score of 20). - Three supporting information statements for each SIA applied for, describing the trainees involvement in: (i) Teaching / Training, (ii) Audit / QI / Research, (iii) Management / Leadership (maximum of 150 words for each response / maximum score of 10 for each).
+- Trainees can apply to undertake a maximum of 12 months (whole time equivalent) in SIA posts during their Stage 3 (ST6/7) years, as required by the curriculum. - Applications are open to all trainees who will have completed Stage 2 training and be ST6/7 (Stage 3) by the time of commencing the SIA post. - This is of particular relevance to LTFT trainees or those with interrupted training timelines, who should discuss their timelines with their TPDs to ensure that they apply for SIA posts commencing at the appropriate time. - It is also of relevance to any trainee who commenced Higher training in February (rather than August) and will therefore enter Stage 3 in February 2026.
+They are also eligible to apply in this round for SIA posts commencing in February 2026. - Trainees can apply for a maximum of two SIAs: either two different specialties of 6 months duration each (whole time equivalent) or one specialty of 12 months duration (whole time equivalent). - Single specialty 12 month SIAs are available in Anaesthesia for Cardiac Surgery, Anaesthesia for Neurosurgery, Obstetric Anaesthesia and Paediatric Anaesthesia. - Trainees who wish to undertake 12 months of Cardiac or Obstetric Anaesthesia are strongly advised to apply for two 6 month SIAs in these specialties at two different sites, to give a diversity of experience. - Paediatric Anaesthesia 12 month SIA posts are only available at GOSH but trainees can also apply for two 6 month SIAs in Paediatric Anaesthesia at two different sites if they wish to. - 12 month SIAs in Anaesthesia for Neurosurgery are available as either all 12 months at Kings College Hospital or a combination of 6 months at St George's Hospital & 6 months at NHNN, Queen Square.

+- Trainees must complete and submit an online application form to apply for the SIA posts. - If applying for TWO 6 month SIAs, you will need to state which is your 1st and 2nd preference. - If applying for only ONE SIA, you can still apply for two different SIAs (indicating which is your 1st and 2nd preference) in order to maximise your chances of success. - For each SIA, you can then rank your preference for the sites at which the SIA is offered and omit those you do not want to be considered for. - The link to the online application form will be available on the London School of Anaesthesia website in September 2024. - Applications will be assessed and scored on two components: - A supporting personal statement for each SIA applied for, demonstrating why the trainee wishes to do that particular SIA and their commitment to that specialty [maximum of 1600 characters (~200 words) / maximum score of 20]. - Three supporting information statements for each SIA applied for, describing the trainees involvement in: (i) Teaching / Training, (ii) Audit / QI / Research, (iii) Management / Leadership [maximum of 1200 characters (~150 words) for each response / maximum score of 10 for each].